inorganic-software/inorganic-software.github.io/content/english/contact/_index.md

 draft: false
 ---

 Let’s connect.
-If you’re exploring new digital solutions or have questions about how we can help, send us an email at **contact@inorganic.es** and our team will get back to you shortly.
+If you’re exploring new digital solutions or have questions about how we can help, send us an email at **info@inorganic.es** and our team will get back to you shortly.